Bayesian approach to long-range correlations and multiplicity fluctuations in nucleus-nucleus collisions: Fluctuations at large and central rapidities

 We now discuss the fluctuations of $E_T$ and $N_{\rm ch}$ for central collisions, and their mutual correlation.
 We use as a measure of these fluctuations the relative covariance matrix~\cite{Pruneau:2002yf}, defined as

 Its diagonal elements are the relative variances of $N_i$.
 Values extracted from ATLAS data (Table~\ref{covariance}) show that the relative fluctuations of $E_T$ are smaller than those of $N_{\rm ch}$, both before and after isolating dynamical fluctuations.
 This is the reason why $E_T$ is a better estimator of the centrality than $N_{\rm ch}$~\cite{Aaboud:2019sma,Zhou:2018fxx}.
 It is a non-trivial observation, which is not reproduced by the \trento{}~3D calculation.
 The \trento{}~3D calculation reproduces the variance of $N_{\rm ch}$ to a good approximation, which is not surprising since it was fitted to the distribution of the charged multiplicity measured near mid-rapidity.
-On the other hand, it overestimates the variance of $E_T$ by at least a factor 3.
+On the other hand, it overestimates the variance of $E_T$ by at least a factor 3.\footnote{Note that the \trento{}~3D model only predicts the initial entropy density $s$.
+We have assumed $E_T\propto \int s^{4/3}$.
+If we had instead assumed $E_T\propto \int s$, the variance would be smaller by a factor $\sim (3/4)^2$.
+That is, the relative variance of $E_T$ would be $2.01\times 10^{-3}$ instead of $3.57\times 10^{-3}$, still larger than data by a factor $\sim 2$.} It also overestimates the Pearson correlation coefficient between $E_T$ and $N_{\rm ch}$, defined as $\sigma_{12}/\sqrt{\sigma_{11}\sigma_{22}}$, whose value is $\sim 0.95$ in the \trento{}~3D calculation, and $\sim 0.85$ in data.
+In other words, the \trento{}~3D model largely underestimates the longitudinal decorrelation~\cite{Bozek:2017qir,Jia:2020tvb} between the rapidity windows where $E_T$ and $N_{\rm ch}$ are measured.

 There is no trivial relation between the relative fluctuations of $E_T$ and the relative fluctuations of the multiplicity in the same rapidity window.
 In a hydrodynamic picture of the collision~\cite{Ollitrault:2007du}, however, one expects them to be of the same order of magnitude, because the multiplicity is proportional to the entropy, and the energy and the entropy are related through the equation of state.
 In Sec.~\ref{s:conclusions}, we will suggest a specific analysis in order to check this assumption.
 If it is correct, our results imply that multiplicity fluctuations are smaller at large rapidity than around central rapidity.